 Our Performance Bonus Plan is designed to qualify payments as deductible "performance-based compensation" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)").
-In March 2015, our compensation committee determined to maintain Mr. Lauer as the sole participant in the Performance Bonus Plan for fiscal year 2015, as the compensation committee believed he would be the executive officer most likely to exceed the limits for deductibility under Section 162(m).
+In March 2016, our compensation committee determined to maintain Mr. Lauer as the sole participant in the Performance Bonus Plan for fiscal year 2016, as the compensation committee believed he would be the executive officer most likely to exceed the limits for deductibility under Section 162(m).

 Under the Performance Bonus Plan, Mr. Lauer's cash incentive bonus was based upon achievement of the same revenue and adjusted EBITDA goals described above for other Named Executive Officers.
-The target cash incentive bonus award opportunity for fiscal year 2015 for Mr. Lauer was 80% of his base salary, or \$520,000, with a maximum bonus opportunity of 120% of his base salary, or \$780,000.
+The target cash incentive bonus award opportunity for fiscal year 2016 for Mr. Lauer was 80% of his base salary, or \$520,000, with a maximum bonus opportunity of 120% of his base salary, or \$780,000.
 As with the other Named Executive Officers, the compensation committee believed that this incentive provided a meaningful reward to Mr. Lauer if the goals were achieved or exceeded and that no change was necessary to maintain competitiveness with market practices.
-As we achieved the revenue and adjusted EBITDA goals at the 150% threshold of performance as described above for other Named Executive Officers, Mr. Lauer was paid a cash bonus of \$780,000 for 2015.
+As discussed above, Mr. Lauer's employment terminated on May 2016, and as such he did not receive a payout under the Performance Bonus Plan.